 Wondering what's going on?

-- NT Daily is UNT's student newspaper.
+- The North Texas Daily is UNT's official student newspaper.

 Looking for some peace and quiet?

 Opened in 2001, Goolsby Chapel provides the UNT community with a quiet place for self-reflection, meditation and individual worship for people of all faiths.
-The chapel, located on Maple Street is also available by appointment for small wedding ceremonies and other special events.
+The chapel, located on Maple Street also is available by appointment for small wedding ceremonies and other special events.

 Want to cheer for the Mean Green?